faizalrf/documentation/MariaDB-10.5-ES-Galera.md

 Same way, a reverse replication is is to be set up from the Secondary data center to the primary data cetners using MaxScale binlog router.

-***Note:** Ignore the Delayed slaves in the architecture model, we will just be setting up 1 MaxScale for each side*
+***Note:** We will be setting up just 1 MaxScale for each side, process for setting up the second one is identical*

 ref: Image-1
 ![image info](./Images/GaleraArchitecture-2.png)

+Reference Architecture using MaxScale's new Binlog router to replicate a 10.5 Galera cluster using asynchronous replication for maximum performance.

+A stretched Galera cluster can be setup but if the latency numbers are bad between the two DC, galera cluster's performance will drop.
+It is recommended to set up two clusters instead using asyhcnronous replication for an **Active/Passive** site setup.

 ## Servers